ethereum/consensus-specs/specs/core/1_fraud_proofs.md

-# Ethereum 2.0 Phase 1 -- Crosslinks and Shard Data
+# Ethereum 2.0 Phase 1 -- Shard Transition and Fraud Proofs

 **Notice**: This document is a work-in-progress for researchers and implementers.